sclavijosuero/wick-a11y/README.md

 # wick-a11y

 **wick-a11y** is a Cypress plugin designed for performing configurable accessibility tests.
-It allows you to easily incorporate accessibility checks into your End-to-End tests, log detailed information in the Cypress log, and generate HTML documents with screenshots of each violation for easier identification and resolution of accessibility issues, all out-of-the-box
+It allows you to easily incorporate accessibility checks into your End-to-End tests, log detailed information in the Cypress log, and generate HTML documents with screenshots of each violation for easier identification and resolution of accessibility issues, all out-of-the-box.
+The plugin uses axe-core to deliver comprehensive accessibility testing.

 ![wick-a11y Overview](/images/overview.png)